 A family history of heart disease, high blood pressure, aging, chronic infections, smoking, high LDL cholesterol and triglycerides, low HDL cholesterol, elevated homocysteine, high C-Reactive protein and lipoprotein(a) levels, low vitamin D levels and smoking are key risk factors for heart disease.
-Medical conditions and lifestyle habits can increase your risk for heart disease.
-They include the chronic stress, diabetes, obesity, endothelial dysfunction, inflammation, a high carb and saturated fat diet, low fiber intake, a sedentary lifestyle, and excessive alcohol use.
+Medical conditions and lifestyle habits can increase your risk of heart disease.
+They include chronic stress, diabetes, obesity, endothelial dysfunction, inflammation, high carb and saturated fat diet, low fiber intake, a sedentary lifestyle, and excessive alcohol use.

 Early Detection of Heart Disease

 CIMT is a new noninvasive ultrasound test that is recommended by the American Heart Association and the American College of Cardiology to screen for heart disease in healthy individuals greater than age forty-five and those at risk for heart disease.
-CIMT uses sound waves to detect calcific (hard) plaques and soft plaques in the carotid arteries and increased thickness of carotid artery walls.
+CIMT uses sound waves to detect calcific (hard) plaques and soft plaques in the carotid arteries and the increased thickness of carotid artery walls.
 It measures the thickness of the inner two layers of the carotid arteries (the intima and media).
 The presence of carotid plaque correlates well with coronary artery plaque.
 Early detection of increased thickness may indicate the need for a more aggressive approach to managing the risk factors causally associated with heart disease and stroke.
 CIMT is a predictor of future cardiovascular conditions such as heart attacks, cardiac death, and stroke.

 EndoPAT is a safe, painless, non-invasive diagnostic device to access large and small arteries.
-It measures the endothelium (blood vessel lining) associated changes in vascular tone, pressure and blood volume caused by a five minute occlusion of the brachial artery using a blood pressure cuff and a finger probe.
+It measures the endothelium (blood vessel lining) associated changes in vascular tone, pressure, and blood volume caused by a five-minute occlusion of the brachial artery using a blood pressure cuff and a finger probe.
 It is the only FDA cleared non-invasive test to evaluate endothelial function.

 Endothelial dysfunction can lead to an inflammatory process that promotes the formation of atherosclerosis.
-It is involved in medical conditions such as erectile dysfunction, stroke, claudication, metabolic syndrome, pre-eclampsia toxemia, renal failure, sleep apnea, and other conditions associate with decreased vascular flow.
+It is involved in medical conditions such as erectile dysfunction, stroke, claudication, metabolic syndrome, pre-eclampsia toxemia, renal failure, sleep apnea, and other conditions associated with decreased vascular flow.